 Reviser's note.-The cited subsection, which provides that exposed mechanical equipment or appliances fastened to a roof or installed on the ground in compliance with the code using rated stands, platforms, curbs, slabs, or other means are deemed to comply with the wind resistance requirements of the 2007 Florida Building Code, as amended, and further support or enclosure of such mechanical equipment or appliance is not required by a state or local official having authority to enforce the Florida Building Code, expired pursuant to its own terms, on the effective date of the 2013 Florida Building Code.
-The new edition of the code became effective June 30, 2015, but the Florida Building Code.
+The new edition of the code became effective June 30, 2015, but the Florida Building Commission elected to rename it as the 2014 Florida Building Code.